magicmq/docs-translator/README.md

 Options for enum formatting.

 - `declaration`: The format of an enum declaration.
-- `entryRegular`: The format of an enum entry without any arguments.
+- `entry`: The format of an enum entry.
-- `entryWithArgs`: The format of an enum entry with arguments.
+- `valuesDocString`: The docstring to associate with an enum entry.
+Use `%values%` to specify the original Java value(s) of the enum entry (for reference, since they aren't included in the code itself).

 #### `function`: